Asymptotic decoupling of population growth rate and cell size distribution: Derivation of Population Properties

 This follows from the chain rule of differentiation and the fact that $d\tau_t/dt=\lambda_t$.
-By doing this, we absorb all growth fluctuations into the stochastic time, and as such, we get cell size dynamics where the only stochasticity comes from the division noise. \Eq{v_tau0} now implies that
+By doing this, we absorb all growth fluctuations into the stochastic time, resulting in cell size dynamics where the only stochasticity comes from the division noise. \Eq{v_tau0} now implies that

 where $\Delta(\tau)$ is the number of divisions before $\tau$.
 Here $v_0e^\tau$ corresponds to the size the cell would have at $\tau$ if no divisions had taken place, and the factor of $1/2^{\Delta(\tau)}$ corresponds to the cell having halved its size for a total of $\Delta(\tau)$ times.

-It can be shown that the distribution of $v(\tau)$ becomes periodic in $\tau$ with a period of $\ln(2)$ (see the Supplemental Material, SM~\cite{SM})
+\Rf{jafarpour2019cell} shows that in the absence of growth fluctuations, all the population properties are periodic in time.
+Since all the growth fluctuations are absorbed into $\tau$, the distribution of $v(\tau)$ would also be periodic with a period of $\ln(2)$ (see Appendix~\ref{sec:Periodicity} for a mathematical proof).

-We can now relate the lineage behaviour to the population behaviour.
+We can now relate the lineage behavior to the population behavior.
 Our first focus is to find the expected population size $N(t)$ at some time $t$.
 There are $2^n$ distinct $n$-th generation cells in the population tree, each of which can be associated with a unique lineage.
 These lineages each have the same probability $P(\Delta(\tau_t)=n)$ of being in the $n$-th generation at time $t$.
 Hence, the expected number of $n$-th generation cells present at time $t$ is given by $2^nP(\Delta(\tau_t)=n)$.
 The total expected number of cells is the sum of this quantity over all generations~\cite{levien2020large,pigolotti2021generalized,jafarpour2019cell}

 Since divisions are triggered purely by cell size, $\Delta(\tau_t)$ depends only on $\tau_t$ and not directly on $t$.
-We may therefore average over $\Delta(\tau_t)$ and $\tau_t$ independently,
+We may, therefore, average over $\Delta(\tau_t)$ and $\tau_t$ independently,